iuni-cadre/cadre-website-content/pages/02.about-cadre/sidebar.md

 This platform was built as part of the Shared BigData Gateway for Research Libraries (SBD-G) project, which is made possible by [a three-year IMLS grant](https://imls.gov/grants/awarded/lg-70-18-0202-18-0).
 The project is led by [Indiana University Libraries](https://libraries.indiana.edu/), in collaboration with the [Indiana University Network Science Institute](https://iuni.iu.edu/) and the [Big Ten Academic Alliance](http://www.btaa.org/).
 This project is additionally supported by a group of cross-industry partners that you can read more about [here](https://cadre.iu.edu/work-with-us).

 ### Features ###
-* **Access major datasets**: access Web of Science, Microsoft Academic Graph, and U.S. Patent and Trademark Office data
+* **Access major datasets**: access Web of Science, Microsoft Academic Graph, and U.S. Patent and Trademark Office patent data
 * **Private profile:** store query outputs, data-analysis tools, and research results in a profile
 * **CADRE Query Builder:** use this user-friendly GUI query-builder to easily query datasets
 * **Jupyter Notebook:** proficient coders can build data-analysis and visualization tools here